Industry 4.0

 • automation of AI processes.

-It begins with the development of an interface for the data scientist to support the AI development process.
-This interface makes it possible to retrieve data in a simple and uniform way without the need to consider technology-specific aspects such as communication interfaces and protocols.
-The interface then deals internally with mapping the data onto the technologies and with the necessary data transformations.
-The interface also provides an overview of the topology and the metadata and an interface for training and operating an AI model.
-This interface can be operated not only by a data scientist, but also by a layperson together with an AutoML framework, for example.
+The first step is to develop an interface for data scientists to support the AI development process.
+This interface allows data to be queried easily and uniformly without having to consider technology-specific aspects such as communication interfaces and protocols.
+The interface then internally handles the mapping to the technologies and the required data transformations.
+It also provides an overview of the topology, metadata, and an interface for training and operating an AI model.
+In addition to data scientists, this interface can also be used by non-experts, for example in conjunction with an AutoML framework.

 Paper